expo/expo/docs/pages/guides/sharing-before-release.md

 ## Expo Go

 If you are using the Expo Managed workflow, you can share your application with your team through the Expo Go app.
+Expo Go is the easiest option to set up, doesn't require a paid Apple Developer account, and works the same on both platforms.
+Your users will launch the application through Expo Go rather than from an app icon though, so if that experience is important to you, consider [Interal Distribution](#internal-distribution) or [TestFlight for iOS](#testflight) instead.

 1. Publish the latest version of your project to Expo's servers by running `expo publish`.
 2. [Invite your teammate](https://expo.io/[account]/[project]/settings/members) to the Expo account that owns the project.